Unifying Generative Models with GFlowNets and Beyond: Preliminaries and Notations

-From a probabilistic modeling viewpoint, generative flow network (GFlowNet) \cite{Bengio2021FlowNB} is one kind of generative models that aims to sample $\x$ in proportion to a given reward function $R(\x)$.
-Recently, the community has experienced a progressive expansion of the concept of GFlowNets \cite{Malkin2022TrajectoryBI, Zhang2022GenerativeFN, Deleu2022BayesianSL, Jain2022BiologicalSD}.
-Concretely, a GFlowNet would sample a Markovian trajectory $\tau=(s_0, s_1,\ldots, s_n)$ with length $n$.
-If not specially specified, we use the notation $\x=s_n$ for the final state of the trajectory.
-This process has a natural connection to reinforcement learning~\citep{Sutton2005ReinforcementLA}.
-All the states $s$ construct a directed acyclic graph (DAG) in the latent state space.
-Each trajectory starts from the same (abstract) initial state $s_0$ and runs to a different end point $s_n$.
-The flow function $F(\tau) \in \mathbb{R}_{+}$ defined in \citet{Bengio2021GFlowNetF} can be understood by an analogy of water amount in a water flow.
-Ideally, we want the amount of flow leading to $\x$ equals the given reward: $\sum_{\tau=(s_0, \cdots,\x)}F(\tau) = R(\x)$.
+From a probabilistic modeling viewpoint, a generative flow network (GFlowNet) \cite{Bengio2021FlowNB,Bengio2021GFlowNetF} is a probabilistic inference methodology that aims to sample $\x\in\mathcal{X}$ in proportion to a given reward function $R(\x)$, where $\mathcal{X}$ is the set of data.
+That is to say, the target distribution $p^*(\cdot)$ that we want so sample from satisfies $p^*(\x)\propto R(\x)$.
+Recently, the community has experienced a progressive expansion of the concept of GFlowNets \cite{Malkin2022TrajectoryBI, Deleu2022BayesianSL, Jain2022BiologicalSD,Jain2022MultiObjectiveG,Pan2022GenerativeAF,Madan2022LearningGF,Liu2022GFlowOutDW}.
+More precisely, a GFlowNet samples a Markovian trajectory $\tau=(\s_0, \s_1,\ldots, \s_{n})$ with length $n+1$, where $\s_i\in\mathcal{S}$ is the intermediate states for all $i$ in $[n]:=\{0, 1, \ldots, n\}$, whose space $\mathcal{S}$ is not necessarily the same as $\mathcal{X}$.
+If not specially specified, we use the notation $\x=\s_{n}$ for the final / terminating state of the trajectory.
+This process has a natural connection to reinforcement learning~\citep{Sutton2005ReinforcementLA,Bengio2021FlowNB,Zhang2022LatentSM}.
+The set of all trajectories $\tau$ form a directed acyclic graph (DAG) in the latent state space, whose nodes are states $\s \in \mathcal{S}$.
+Each complete trajectory starts from the same (abstract) initial state $\s_0$ and ends in a terminating state $\s_n$.
+The flow function $F(\tau) \in \mathbb{R}_{+}$ defined by \citet{Bengio2021GFlowNetF} can be understood by an analogy with the number of water particles flowing through trajectory $\tau$ in a network of pipes with $s_0$ as single source and all the terminating states as sinks.
+Ideally, we want the amount of flow leading to $\x$ equals the given reward: $\sum_{\tau=(\s_0, \cdots,\s_{n}), \s_n=\x}F(\tau) = R(\x)$.